 More about Acupuncture

-Most patients experience a deep level of relaxation during an acupuncture session that is hard to find anywhere else.
+Most patients experience a deep level of relaxation during an acupuncture session.

-Acupuncture and Healing Arts uses disposable needles that are used once and then placed in a sharps container.
+Acupuncture and Healing Arts uses sterile needles that are used once and then placed in a sharps container before disposal.

 We are often asked if acupuncture hurts.
-Acupuncture at most feels like a mosquito bite and is nothing compared to the shots one might receive at the doctor’s office.
+Most patients experience little to no pain.
+Acupuncture at most feels like a mosquito bite and is nothing compared to a shot at the doctor’s office.

 Chuck Sullivan, MAOM, LAc

 Chuck moved to Memphis in 2005 and took a position at Acupuncture and Healing Arts Medical Group.
 In July 2013, Chuck Sullivan bought the practice and continues to proudly serve the Memphis community and the MidSouth.